Bira/octopus-carnival/_posts/2023-05-16-neverwinter-delzoun-heir.md

 These generally make you dwarfier than your typical dwarf.

-Your starting feature makes you even more resistant to poison than the typical dwarf, granting you (5 + half level) poison resistance.
+Your starting feature makes you even more resistant to poison, granting you (5 + half level) poison resistance.

 At level 5, you gain an extra healing surge.